leminhtuan2015/Today-I-Learn/mobile_ios/Apple_Common_Rejected.md

 #### IAP is more than 99,99$ (more than tier 60)
 * Have IAP more than 99,99$ (more than tier 60)

+### IAP is NOT correct product type

+* IAP must be correct such as "Consumable" or "None-Consumable"
+* If you sell the item just need to buy once but you select productype is "Consumable" => you will be rejected

 #### App connect to server error